 Drakes only need 14% protein in their diet.
 Drakes are to be fed maintenance feed as they do not require as much protein as laying ducks.

 Feeding Laying Ducks (Females)

-When ducks are not laying (usually in fall), they do not need high protein levels.
+When ducks are not laying (usually in the fall), they do not need high protein levels.
 Protein and high levels of calcium are needed for strong bones and strong shells.

 Laying ducks require more protein and calcium in their diet than drakes.
 For layer ducks, it is essential that you supply good quality layer or breeder food.
 Their food should be 16 to 17% protein and high in calcium.

 On to the cutest family members, ducklings have a very different diet compared to adult ducks.